Special-edition eBook - How to plan, execute, measure, and analyze your digital marketing campaigns.

-When you brainstorm as a team - a white paper, a blog post, a webpage, an event, a product launch - it strengthens your team, cultivating a feeling of team ownership.
+When you brainstorm as a team - white paper, blog post, webpage, video, event, product launch - it strengthens your team, cultivating a feeling of team ownership.

 To generate new, creative ideas and solutions with interaction and group chat.
 So, who do you include in your brainstorms?

-Choose your invitees wisely - all those who’ll be directly involved with managing and implementing your marketing strategy.
-That could include content writers, market ops, community managers, graphic designer, demand generation, UX designer, email campaign officer, SEO and SEM specialists.
+Invite all those who’ll be directly involved with managing and implementing your marketing campaigns.
+That could include content writers, market ops, community managers, graphic designers, demand generation, UX designers, email campaign officers, SEO and SEM specialists.

 There is no preparation, you start with a blank canvas; no researching, no preconceived ideas.

 Yeah, sorry, I hate that expression too.
 But this time, it works.

 - Encourage crazy ideas